jfroom/portfolio-web/README.md

 ###Dependencies

-I have added all *bower_components* and *node_module* dependencies directly to the repository so that this project will be more self contained for deployment purposes.
-This is a best practice outlined by [Mikeal Rogers for NPM modules][^mikael] and [Addy Osmani for Bower components][^addy].
+Run `npm install` in the project folder to install all node dependencies.
+All bower components are currently part of this repo.
+(There is some debate on best practices with this - more reading by this [SO thread](http://stackoverflow.com/a/19416403/281809) for NPM and [Addy Osmani for Bower components][^addy].)

 `node-spritesheet` requires [ImageMagick be installed](https://github.com/richardbutler/node-spritesheet#requirements).